Alan Jones (architect)

 Alan Montgomery Jones (born September 1964) is a chartered architect and academic based in Northern Ireland, UK.
 He studied architecture at Queen's University Belfast, and after working in London, returned to Northern Ireland in 1998 to practise, and to teach at Queen's University Belfast.
 He jointly led architecture at Queen's for several years, and is currently a professor of architecture in its School of Natural and Built Environment.

 Jones served as president of the Royal Society of Ulster Architects from May 2012 to 2014.
 He was elected as president of the Royal Institute of British Architects (RIBA) for two years from 1 September 2019, the first person from Northern Ireland to hold that office.
 During his presidency, information relating to him was not adequately protected and controlled by the RIBA, eventually admitted by the RIBA in a June 2025 statement.
 He served his two-year term as RIBA president, but feeling unable to support a proposal to renew the contract of the RIBA chief executive, Jones resigned as a board member and trustee in July 2021, one month before finishing his presidential term.

+Jones has since chaired a group reviewing construction industry resources in the Belfast city region, and advised Northern Ireland's Department for Communities on architecture and built environment policy.

 Education

-Born in September 1964, Jones was educated at the state-funded D H Christie Memorial Primary School (part of The Honourable The Irish Society group of schools), at two state-funded grammar schools, Coleraine Academical Institution and Ballymena Academy, and then, supported by an education grant, at Queen's University Belfast.
+Born in September 1964, Jones was educated at the state-funded D.H.
+Christie Memorial Primary School (part of The Honourable The Irish Society group of schools), at two state-funded grammar schools, Coleraine Academical Institution and Ballymena Academy, and then, supported by an education grant, at Queen's University Belfast.

-Practice
+Career

 Having previously worked with London-based Michael Hopkins and Partners for seven years, and as an associate with David Morley Architects, Jones returned to Northern Ireland in 1998 to take up private practice as founder and principal of Alan Jones Architects (AJA), and to teach in the School of Architecture at Queen's University Belfast.

-At AJA, Jones has realised numerous projects, including the stainless steel-clad farmhouse extension at Cranfield (RIBA award), Straidhavern School, his family home in Randalstown (which received the RSUA design award for residential projects, a RIBA award, and was shortlisted for the RIBA Manser Medal), an office for a coffee importer in Belfast (which received a special mention in the Architectural Association of Ireland awards – the first Northern Ireland project to do so for seven years), and the £4.2M Alley Arts and Conference Centre in Strabane, a joint project by Glenn Howells Architects, Birmingham and AJA (which gained an RSUA award and was shortlisted for a RIBA award).
+At AJA, Jones has realised numerous projects, including the stainless steel-clad farmhouse extension at Cranfield (RIBA award), Straidhavern School, his family home in Randalstown (which received the RSUA design award for residential projects, a RIBA award, and was shortlisted for the RIBA Manser Medal), an office for a coffee importer in Belfast (which received a special mention in the Architectural Association of Ireland awards) and the £4.2M Alley Arts and Conference Centre in Strabane, a joint project by Glenn Howells Architects, Birmingham and AJA, which gained an RSUA award in 2008.

-Jones / AJA work has featured in publications including RIBA Journal, Architects' Journal, Domus (Milan), Wallpaper*, Architecture Today, Blueprint, Vision (Shanghai), Hinge (Hong Kong), and the Sunday Times.
+Jones / AJA work has featured in newspapers including The Independent and the Sunday Times and in professional journals including RIBA Journal, Architects' Journal, Domus (Milan), Wallpaper*, Architecture Today, Blueprint, Vision (Shanghai), and Hinge (Hong Kong).
 The Daily Telegraph listed Jones as one of the UK's "top notch architects".
 His work has also been included in technical publications, including Birkhauser's Fibre Cement: Technology and Design (2006) and the RIBA Guide to Architectural Insitu Concrete (2007).

-Jones also acts as an expert witness on design matters.